Browsers and the Web

 And it’s worth contributing, because working on web browsers is a lot of fun.

-HTML & CSS are meant to be black boxes—declarative APIs—where one specifies what outcome to achieve, and the browser itself is responsible for figuring out the how to achieve it.
-Web developers don’t, and mostly can’t, draw their web page’s pixels on their own.
+HTML and CSS are meant to be black boxes—declarative application programming interfaces (APIs)—where one specifies what outcome to achieve, and the browser itself is responsible for figuring out how to achieve it.
+Web developers don’t, and mostly can’t, draw their web pages’ pixels on their own.

 That can make the browser magical or frustrating—depending on whether it is doing the right thing!
 But that also makes a browser a pretty unusual piece of software, with unique challenges, interesting algorithms, and clever optimizations.
 Browsers are worth studying for the pure pleasure of it.